 Forrester further explains that a digital experience platform provides the architectural foundation for flexible, agnostic core services to maximize scale, quality and insights across channels and systems while delivering context-specific tooling for practitioners to build, manage and optimize digital journeys on “owned” channels (web, mobile, messaging) and orchestrate third-party experiences (e.g., social, retail marketplaces).

 There’s a lot packed into the definitions from Gartner and Forrester, so here’s our own interpretation:

 A DXP is an open, extensible platform providing one consistent system and foundation behind every digital touchpoint, enabling you to create and optimize a seamless digital journey for your customers.

 A DXP provides a centralized way to help build, manage and optimize digital journeys.
 A powerful DXP should provide your customers the best-next experience with your brand.
-In other words, every time your customer digitally interacts with your company, should be a better experience than their last interaction.
+In other words, every time your customer digitally interacts with your company, it should be a better experience than their last interaction.
 A DXP enables organizations to listen and learn while providing the agility to intelligently serve their customers.
 Your DXP is constantly collecting more customer data to deliver a better, personalized experience to each and every customer, upon every interaction.

 At the core of a DXP, you have workflows for content, data and transactions.
-From there, you extract away the experience management, unifying experiences across content, data and transactions to create one, consistent experience.
+From there, you extract the experience management, unifying experiences across content, data and transactions to create one, consistent experience.

 Experiences are surrounded by a cloud infrastructure, enabling you to securely and easily scale.
 Insights and analytics help inform the organizational strategy and processes.
 Automation makes it easier to deliver a faster, better, more scalable digital experience.